Videographer & Photographer - Working in Harmony?

 Here are a couple of suggestions to consider trying at your next wedding:

-1. Reach out to the other photographer/videographer beforehand either over e-mail or phone
+Reach out to the other photographer/videographer beforehand, either over e-mail or phone.

 This is an easy one that doesn’t take too much time and can make a huge difference.
-A few weeks before the wedding just send them an e-mail and say how much you’re looking forward to working with them on the day of the wedding.
+A few weeks before the wedding, just send them an e-mail and say how much you’re looking forward to working with them on the day of the wedding.
 Also, look at some of their work and give them a genuine compliment on what you like about it.
-They will be very impressed that you took the time to look at their portfolio and reach out to them.
-That way, when the wedding day comes around, you won’t just be a “random wedding videographer” but you will have a really solid first impression with them.
+They will be very impressed that you took the time to review their portfolio and reach out to them.
+That way, when the wedding day comes around, you won’t just be a “random wedding videographer,” but you will have a really solid first impression with them.

-This one you can do on the day of the wedding or at a rehearsal if you are planning on attending that.
-Just go up, shake their hand and mention how much you’re looking forward to working with them.
-Then I would say something along the lines of, “Be sure to let me know if I’m getting in your way at all”.
-You can also mention that you would like them to let you know if you need to jump in at all, or if they have any ideas.
-Most likely, they will say, “Yeah for sure, please feel free to let me know if YOU need anything”.
-Now you have coordination and are working as a team to get the best possible shots for your couple as opposed to working with someone that you almost feel that you’re competing with.
+You can do this one on the day of the wedding or at a rehearsal if you are planning on attending.
+Just go up, shake their hand, and mention how much you’re looking forward to working with them.
+Then I would say something along the lines of, “Be sure to let me know if I’m getting in your way at all.”
+You can also mention that you would like them to let you know if you need to jump in at all or if they have any ideas.
+Most likely, they will say, “Yeah, for sure, please feel free to let me know if YOU need anything”.
+Now you have coordination and work as a team to get the best possible shots for your couple instead of working with someone you almost feel you’re competing with.

-That last sentence leads me into the many positive elements that I can think of when a videographer/photographer work together as a team:
+That last sentence leads me to the many positive elements that I can think of when a videographer/photographer works together as a team:

 Two are better than one